-Glykos’ breakthrough ADC technology utilizes novel hydrophilic linkers with both cleavable and non-cleavable variants as well as site-specific conjugation to glycans or cysteines.
+Glykos’ breakthrough ADC technology utilizes novel hydrophilic glycopeptide linkers and site-specific conjugation to glycans or cysteines.
 Glykos has developed proprietary hydrophilic linker-payloads with both auristatin payloads targeting tubulin (MMAU) and anthracyclin payloads targeting DNA (PNU-EDA).
-The benefits include homogeneous drug-to-antibody ratio (DAR), high utility with hydrophobic drugs, and significantly improved payload efficacy particularly against drug-resistant cells and low-abundance target antigens.
+The benefits include homogeneous drug-to-antibody ratio (DAR), excellent utility with hydrophobic drugs, highly increased tolerability, and significantly improved payload efficacy particularly against drug-resistant cells and low-abundance target antigens.
 Our linkers can be used with practically any monoclonal antibody and with a large selection of potent payloads making our technology highly flexible as it can be integrated into our clients existing development programs.